medialab/artoo/quick_start.md

 <h2 id="downloading-list">Downloading your list</h2>
 Ok, now that you scraped your list, you might tell me:

 &laquo; *Yay!
 I've got my list in a nice JavaScript array.
-But what do I do to write it to a file?
+But what do I do to save it to a file?
 Should I do `JSON.stringify(niceList)` and copy the output string?* &raquo;

 God no!